 Beauden's two younger brothers Scott and Jordie have also gone on to represent New Zealand and in doing so the Barrett family were the first to have three siblings selected for the same All Blacks squad.
 He captained the All Blacks against the Barbarians on the 2017 Northern Tour.
 His career in black also included a stint with the All Blacks Sevens as a teenager in 2010, and the 2011 New Zealand Under 20 side.

 In the second test against the Wallabies, Barrett put in a performance that has been tipped as one of the finest performances by an All Black and has been compared to that of Dan Carter's against the British and Irish Lions.
 He scored 4 tries and 5 conversions as the All Blacks beat the Wallabies 40-12 at Eden Park.

-In June 2019 against the Lions, Barrett and Perenara were played their 100th match together as a halfback pairing
+In June 2019 against the Bulls, Barrett and Perenara were played their 100th match together as a halfback pairing

 |2010 - present|

 |2011 - present|